Interplay of Zeeman Splitting and Tunnel Coupling in Coherent Spin Qubit Shuttling: Acknowledgments

 \section{Acknowledgments}

-We acknowledge support from the Australian Research Council (FL190100167 and CE170100012), the U.S. Army Research Office (W911NF-23-10092), the U.S. Air Force Office of Scientific Research (FA2386-22-1-4070), and the NSW Node of the Australian National Fabrication Facility.
+We acknowledge support from the Australian Research Council (Grants No. FL190100167 and No. CE170100012), the U.S. Army Research Office (Grants No. W911NF-23-10092), the U.S. Air Force Office of Scientific Research (AFOSR) (Grants No. FA2386-22-1-4070), and the New South Wales Node of the Australian National Fabrication Facility.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office, the U.S. Air Force or the U.S. Government.
 The U.S. Government is authorised to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
-S.C.L. acknowledges support from National Science and Technology Council (NSTC) under Grants No. NSTC 112-2917-I-002-003.
+S.C.L. acknowledges support from the National Science and Technology Council (NSTC) under Grants No. NSTC 112-2917-I-002-003.
 P.S. and A.D. acknowledge support from Sydney Quantum Academy.
 P.S. acknowledges support from the Baxter Charitable Foundation.
-H.S.G. acknowledges support from the NSTC, Taiwan, under Grants No. NSTC 113-2112-M-002-022-MY3, No. NSTC 113-2119-M-002-021, No. 114-2119-M-002-018, No. NSTC 114-2119-M-002-017-MY3, from the US Air Force Office of Scientific Research under Award Number FA2386-23-1-4052, and from the National Taiwan University under Grants No. NTU-CC-114L8950, No. NTU-CC114L895004, No. NTU-CC-114L8517.
-H.S.G. is also grateful for the support from the "Center for Advanced Computing and Imaging in Biomedicine (NTU-114L900702)" through the Featured Areas Research Center Program within the framework of the Higher Education Sprout Project by the Ministry of Education (MOE), Taiwan, from Taiwan Semiconductor Research Institute (TSRI) through the Joint Developed Project (JDP), and from the Physics Division, National Center for Theoretical Sciences, Taiwan.
+H.S.G. acknowledges support from the NSTC, Taiwan, under Grants No. NSTC 113-2112-M-002-022-MY3, No. NSTC 113-2119-M-002-021, No. 114-2119-M-002-018, and No. NSTC 114-2119-M-002-017-MY3, from the AFOSR under Award No. FA2386-23-1-4052, and from the National Taiwan University under Grants No. NTU-CC-114L8950, No. NTU-CC114L895004, and No. NTU-CC-114L8517.
+H.S.G. is also grateful for the support from the "Center for Advanced Computing and Imaging in Biomedicine (Grant No. NTU-114L900702)" through the Featured Areas Research Center Program within the framework of the Higher Education Sprout Project by the Ministry of Education (MOE), Taiwan, from Taiwan Semiconductor Research Institute (TSRI) through the Joint Developed Project (JDP), and from the Physics Division, National Center for Theoretical Sciences, Taiwan.